Is It OK To Feed Bread To Birds?

-Leaving kitchen leftovers out for birds is a common way to help them supplement their diet and many people will include scraps of old bread or breadcrumbs.
+Leaving kitchen leftovers out for birds is a common way to help them supplement their diet these scraps often include pieces of old or stale bread or breadcrumbs.

 The argument is that bread, particularly white bread, has no nutritional value and therefore can do more harm than good.
-Bread does in fact have some nutritional value for birds.
+But bread does in fact have some nutritional value for birds.
 It is a good source of carbohydrates, which provide energy, and has some trace vitamins and minerals.

 However, as with any food high in carbohydrates it has the potential to be a ‘junk food’, particularly if you eat too much of it or don’t eat it as part of a balanced diet.

 When people leave bread out for the birds in their garden they usually include other kitchen scraps such as cheese, fruit and bacon.
-Birds in gardens also have an abundance of natural foods available including insects, seeds and berries so bread will make up just part of their diets.
+Birds in gardens also have an abundance of natural foods available including insects, seeds and berries so bread will make up just a small part of their diet.

 If you do feed bread to the birds in your garden do not leave out large quantities, clean up any leftover food at the end of each day so it won’t go bad or attract vermin, include it as part of a varied diet and soak any hard pieces in a little water so that birds can’t choke on it.